 A collection of Buddhist articles, essays and sermons

-Below is a collection of well written articles on various aspects of Buddhism.
-Most of the Buddhist articles listed here are those that have been donated by Vesak Lipi, the annual Buddhist Digest, while the rest have been donated by the general public.
+Below is a collection of well-written articles on various aspects of Buddhism.
+Most of the Buddhist articles listed here are those that have been donated by Vesak Lipi, the annual Buddhist Digest, while the rest have been submitted by the general public.

 Abhidhamma Pitaka – Abhidhamma is the kernel of Buddhism.
-And, to gain even a superficial understanding as to what sort of a teaching Buddhism is, one ought to have at least a little knowledge of Abhidhamma.
+And, to gain even a superficial understanding of what sort of teaching Buddhism is, one ought to have at least a little knowledge of Abhidhamma.

 All things conditioned are subject to change – There are three types of teachers; the first one teaches that the Ego or the Self is real now as well as in the future.
 The second one teaches that the Ego is real only in this life but not in the future; the third one teaches that the concept of an Ego is an illusion and is not real either, in this life or hereafter.

-Belief in the Oneness of Man – All major religions excepting Buddhism bind one to believe in a supreme Creator God, immortal soul, revelations, eternal heavens and hells.
-The Theravada Buddha Dharma is free from such belief, dogmas and theories.
+Belief in the Oneness of Man – All major religions except Buddhism bind one to believe in a supreme Creator God, immortal soul, revelations, eternal heavens and hells.
+The Theravada Buddha Dharma is free from such beliefs, dogmas and theories.

 Buddhahood – After a stupendous struggle of six strenuous years, in his 35th year the Ascetic Gotama, unaided and unguided by any supernatural agency, and solely relying on his own efforts and wisdom, he became a Buddha—an enlightened or awakened one.